ejerry27/pui-homework/final-project/readme.md

 * What is the purpose of your website?
 My project is about my personal portfolio and making it more about who I am as a person.
-The purpose of this website is to showcase my work and me as a aperson.
+The purpose of this website is to showcase my work and me as a person.

 * Who is the target audience?
 Target audience will be those who are interested to know more about me in a digtial manner, recruiters and potential employers